 8. Refrigerate for 30 more minutes or until the chocolate hardens.

-Pick the Right Peanut Butter: Stick with regular creamy peanut butter, natural ones with extra oil can make the mix too soft to handle.
+Choose the Right Peanut Butter: I always stick with creamy peanut butter because natural ones can separate and make the mixture a bit tricky to roll.

 Buckeyes are a popular confectionery treat made from a mixture of peanut butter and powdered sugar, shaped into balls, and dipped in chocolate.
 They are named after the buckeye tree's nuts, which have a similar appearance to the finished candy.